 Dr Phillipa Busch is a Chartered Child and Educational Psychologist.
 Phillipa gave an interesting talk at the conference, giving teachers an insight on how to improve attachments, which is important for the development of growth mindset.

-One suggestion that Phillipa offered was the use of a Blob Tree, where children can choose the blob that best represents them at the current time.
-Children with attachment difficulties often find interactions difficult but the Blob Tree is a great conversation starter and gives teachers a better understanding of the child’s thoughts.
+One suggestion that Phillipa offered was the use of a visual aid allowing the child to pick a picture that best represents them at the current time.
+Children with attachment difficulties often find interactions difficult but this is a great conversation starter and gives teachers a better understanding of the child’s thoughts.

 Phillipa encouraged teachers to display positive behaviours as children often copy these.
 This is particularly important for students who do not have secure attachments as it is likely they see improper behaviour at home.
 Phillipa also urged educators to ‘hold the child in mind’.
 Home life can be difficult for some children and therefore school should offer a secure environment where they are supported.
 Teachers can raise the confidence of children who lack secure attachments by telling others of their merits within earshot.